Rapid training of Hamiltonian graph networks using random features: Related work

 \section{Related work}

 \paragraph{Training graph networks:} A graph structure allows for modeling a wide range of processes due to structural properties or underlying causal relationships.
-For many applications of interest, the best way to achieve good performance is by using a large, high-quality dataset to train a large model.
+For many problems, the best way to achieve good performance is by using a large, high-quality dataset to train a large model.
 In such settings, training can be significantly slowed down due to the computational effort needed for backpropagation.
-Improvements can be achieved with specific sampling methods for the training data \cite{nagarajan-2023, zhang-2022, zhou-2022, kaler-2022, zhang-2021, lin-2020}, graph coarsening \cite{hashemi-2024, kumar-2023, jin-2022, jin-2022a, bravo-hermsdorff-2019}, or hardware acceleration \cite{shao-2024, gupta-2024, zhu-2024, wan-2023, yang-2022, kaler-2022, wang-2021, cai-2021, lin-2020}.
-Nevertheless, graph networks for physics applications still face challenges during training due to a need for high accuracy in the dataset, irregular memory access, and load imbalance during backpropagation \cite{shukla-2022}.
-In practice, the choice of iterative optimizer and its hyperparameters is an additional challenge~\cite{schmidt-2021}.
+Improvements can be achieved with specific sampling methods for the training data \citep{nagarajan-2023, zhang-2022, zhou-2022, kaler-2022, zhang-2021, lin-2020}, graph coarsening \citep{hashemi-2024, kumar-2023, jin-2022, jin-2022a, bravo-hermsdorff-2019}, or hardware acceleration\citep{shao-2024, gupta-2024, zhu-2024, wan-2023, yang-2022, kaler-2022, wang-2021, cai-2021, lin-2020}.
+Nevertheless, graph networks for physics still face challenges during training due to a need for high accuracy in the dataset, irregular memory access, load imbalance during backpropagation \citep{shukla-2022}, and hyperparameter tuning~\citep{schmidt-2021}.